sighupio/fury-kubernetes-service-mesh/katalog/istio/README.md

   - katalog/istio/sidecar-injection/configuration/citadel-and-egress
 ```

-In this example you can see istio + citadel + egress gateway installed.
+With the previous example snippet you will get `istio` with `citadel`, `egress gateway` and `sidecar injector`
+packages installed.

 ##### Note

-Be sure to deploy the correct `sidecar-injection/configuration` kustomize project.
+Make sure to deploy the correct `sidecar-injection/configuration` kustomize project.
 In this example the correct
 configuration is the one with [citadel + egress](sidecar-injection/configuration/citadel-and-egress).